kplian/pxp-nd/README.md

 `npm install    or     yarn install`

 ## Turn on
-We have to options to start the backend, one as a developer mode ant the other as production mode:
+We can start the backend in two modes:

 - `node run dev (developer mode)`
 - `node run prod (production mode)`